ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2020-04-18-simple-Edgar-index.md

 If you're interested in doing something simlar the first hurdle is to get an index of the files available on EDGAR.
 Extracting these files isn't too tricky once you know what to do ... but if you don't know what to do working with these index files can be a bit of a headache.
 [I've posted a simple python script that will help you do this](https://github.com/ArthurHowardMorris/buildEdgarIndex/blob/master/buildEdgarIndex.py).

-The script is slightly edited from what [Kai Chen has posted on his excellent website](http://kaichen.work/?p=59).
+The script is lightly edited from what [Kai Chen has posted on his excellent website](http://kaichen.work/?p=59).

 ### Workflow: